 Now, you NEED a good blender!
 Trust me!
 It will take you from eating a vegetable puree to drinking a delicious silky green smoothie. $40 blender won’t cut it.
 It has to be powerful enough to process all ingredients into smooth and silky liquid.
 Completely different experience!
 You won’t have to cut vegetables much either.
 Obviously cut celery into a few sticks but other than that large chunks of veggies even broken by hands are fine.
 That pole with extra blades in the middle crushes whole fruits and vegetables.
 I have my blender by the sink, so it’s easy to rinse, break and add vegetables to a blender right away.
 Or I cut them with a pairing knife right in the sink or above the blender, no need for cutting board, except for lemon.

-I use Ninja Ultima blender that I absolutely love!
+I recently have posted Ninja Ultima blender review, that is the blender I use and absolutely love!
 It costs $179 versus $500 Vitamix and $350 Blendtec, and delivers exactly the same results.

 2. Add other green veggies, lemon and ginger